 Identify mood triggers

 Keeping track of your moods in a mood diary can help you work out what affects your mental wellbeing and recognise changes in your mood that would be difficult to spot otherwise.
 For example, you may realise that eating certain foods or seeing a certain person has an effect on your mood.
-Or you may tend to experience a particular mood at a particular time, such as before your period or in winter.
+Or, you may tend to experience a particular mood at a particular time, such as before your period or during the winter.

-You can create your own mood diary, or there are lots to choose from on the internet.
+You can create your own mood diary, or there are a lot to choose from on the internet.